 This registry enables agents to request verification of their work and allows validator smart contracts to provide responses that can be tracked on-chain.
 Validator smart contracts could use, for example, stake-secured inference re-execution, zkML verifiers or TEE oracles to validate or reject requests.

-When the Validation Registry is deployed, the identityRegistry address is passed to the constructor and is visible by calling getIdentityRegistry(), as described above.
+When the Validation Registry is deployed, the identityRegistry address is set via initialize(address identityRegistry_) and is visible by calling getIdentityRegistry(), as described above.

 validationResponse() can be called multiple times for the same requestHash, enabling use cases like progressive validation states (e.g., “soft finality” and “hard finality” using tag) or updates to validation status.